rht-labs/enablement-docs/exercises/4-an-enslaved-hope/README.md

 #### Part 2b - Arachni Scan
 > _Arachni is a feature-full, modular, high-performance Ruby framework aimed towards helping penetration testers and administrators evaluate the security of web applications._

-3. Create an object in `insert donal's new layout here` called `arachni-build-pod` and the following content:
+3. Create an object in `inventory/host_vars/ci-cd-tooling.yml` called `arachni-build-pod` with the following content:
 ```yml
     - name: "arachni-build-pod"
     namespace: "<YOUR_NAME>-ci-cd"